MaybeMaru/Maru-Funkin/README.md

 Hi everyone!
 This is a silly little Funkin 0.2.7.1 fork that ive been working on for some time now.
 Theres no specific goal with it, just to add whatever comes to mind and have fun!
 At the moment all of base game is softcoded, as well as having mod folders support.
-Current version is beta 2.0, full release soon to come!
+Current version is beta 2.0, beta 3.0 soon to come!

+> [!NOTE]
+> THIS IS NOT A SERIOUS ENGINE, I HAVE NO IDEA WHAT IM DOING!!
+> For your own sanity use better engines like psych, codename or fps+

 ## Credits
 * [LinkMain](https://www.youtube.com/@uppybuppy) - Music